hasura/3factor/README.md

 ##### Comparison to 12factor.net:
 The 3factor name is inspired from 12factor.net.
 12factor.net, created 7 years ago by the folks at Heroku, is a guide/methodology for creating isolated, portable microservices for modern cloud platforms.
 Although the name is similar, 3factor.app is actually an architectural pattern.

+### Reference implementation
+A complete step-by-step reference implementation for a 3factor app is available at: [github.com/hasura/3factor-example](https://github.com/hasura/3factor-example/)

 ---